Eagle - Year 6

 English:

-This term we will be focusing on fractions, learning how to calculate with them, finding equivalents, fractions of amounts as well as daily arithmetic opportunities.
+This term we will be learning about fractions, decimals and percentages.
+Then area, perimeter and volume and finally about statistics.
+In addition to this, we will be taking the opportunity to practise daily arithmetic.
 We will continue to develop the children’s understanding and fluency of these concepts through daily practise, as well as targeted reasoning and problem-solving challenges.

 RE: